 When Saturn meets Aquarius, the focus moves to the collective.
 Aquarius is the forward-thinking sign, who’s main concern is humanity.
 We’ve all heard of the Aquarian Age- a time when concepts like peace and unity reign and the individual is always thinking about the greater good of the whole.
 With Saturn in Aquarius, we have the opportunity to actually manifest the Aquarian Age in reality.
 It’s not a total shoo-in, though.
 The cosmos gives us the energy and support, but humans always have free will.
 We can either take the opportunity provided to us by Saturn in Aquarius or we can squander it until they meet again in 29 years.

 Saturn in Aquarius asks us to look at every choice we make and asks how it affects the collective at large.
 This includes not just our individual lives, but the world.
 Furthermore, this extends to our laws and our government.
 Saturn in Aquarius asks us to shake up our legal and political systems to set new precedents for how we come together as a global community.
 With Saturn running the show, the big decisions will take resounding faith and may not always seem like the right thing to do at the time.
 The powers that be will need to think outside of the box and come up with unique solutions which will take everyone into account.
 It seems fairly lofty, even reminiscent of John Lennon’s Image, but remember Saturn makes the hard things easier.
-So can this ringed planet make it easier for our governing systems to shift laws to include things like universal healthcare, basic income, shelter for the homeless, emphasis on climate change and wildlife, not to mention care for the elderly, fair wages, community-driven initiatives…well, Saturn isn’t really giving us the choice at the moment.
-Many of these things are already occurring on a temporary level out of immediate need, and many of them weren’t as hard to implement as once thought.
-Is it possible to keep some of these systems in place after we all come out of our homes?
-Saturn in Aquarius would say yes, but it’s up to us to see the plan through.
+So can this ringed planet make it easier for our governing systems to shift laws that include initiatives to help everyone?
+Can we use our unique individual expression to come up with progressive solutions that benefit the collective?

 One thing is for sure, Saturn in Aquarius will keep reminding us that our choices impact everyone around us.
 It is of no coincidence that this transit is occurring at the height of social distancing, which is intricately linked to altruism.
 Altruism is behavior that is done for the good of others, often with no benefit to the one doing the behavior.
 Certainly sounds like Aquarius- and who’s enforcing it?
 The government, Saturns' main ambassador.
 While we’re already aligning perfectly with Saturn in Aquarius, let’s open ourselves up to the possibility of this global, heart- wrenching crisis leading us to the highest energy of this transit: a world where everyone takes care of each other, because at the end of the day everyone on this planet at this time is karmically related.
-We all are connected and it’s time we start acting like it.
+We all are connected and Aquarius is here to remind us we all breath the same air.